 If you have attended a school outside of the United States, you must upload a course-by-course transcript evaluation conducted by the World Education Services (WES).

 Two written essays are required on the application.
-Topics are listed on the application.
-Essays should be uploaded to the application as PDF files:
+The essays should be uploaded to the application as PDF files.

-Applicants will be recorded answering the following question: Please tell us about a time that you overcame an obstacle in your life, how you dealt with it, and what you learned from the experience.
-The video essay is recorded live within the application, so applicants will need to have a webcam that is directly attached to their device and web browser that supports Flash.
-Applicants will not be able to upload a pre-recorded answer to the application.
+Applicants will be recorded answering two video essay questions.
+The video essay is recorded live within the application, so applicants will need a webcam that is directly attached to their device and a web browser that supports Flash.
+Applicants are not able to upload a pre-recorded answer.

 Applicants will be asked to answer a short essay question in a period of 10 minutes (two minutes to think about the response and 10 minutes to write the sample) within the application.
 A random question will be generated by the application site so applicants cannot prepare the essay in advance.
 Essays are evaluated on the content and structure of the applicant's response.

 Three letters of recommendation are strongly encouraged to be submitted from doctorally prepared faculty.
 If an applicant has difficulty finding three doctorally prepared letter writers, we will accept two letters from doctorally prepared writers and a third from someone who is not doctorally prepared who can speak to the applicant's potential for a research career.
 References should be written for the purpose of the applicant's application.
 Academic references should know you as a student and professional references should know you in a job setting, preferably in a supervisory role.
 Personal references from friends or family members do not meet the requirement.

 References selected must align with the experience the applicant has accounted for in their application (ie. if selecting a supervisor as a reference, the job in which you worked at should be listed on your resume).